-The weldability tests at the initial survey of the manufacturer shall be carried out in compliance with the requirements stated in 5.1.2.2 and 5.2.4.
-The weldability tests, unless otherwise specified, shall cover all the acceptable welding technique, including pipe manufacture, pipe installation and repair welding.
-The necessary information concerning post-weld heat treatment shall be submitted.
+The weldability tests at the initial survey of the manufacturer shall be carried out in compliance with the requirements stated in 5.1.2.2 and 5.2.4 Part I "Subsea Pipelines".
+The weldability tests, unless otherwise specified, shall cover all possible welding methods during manufacture and installation of the pipeline including repair welding.